open/close all folders

 - Also in The Secrets of Drearcliff Grange School, the Moth Club's codenames are all types of moth, as chosen by the protagonist, who goes by Kentish Glory.

 - The Faerie Wars Chronicles every faerie's name is that of a butterfly, lampshaded in the third book and also linked to the fact that when they travel through a wild portal to the analogue world, they become miniature and sprout wings.
 Like a butterfly.
 The most notable are; Holly Blue, Pyrgus Malvae, Apatura Iris - the Purple Emperor, Prince Comma, the Painted Lady - Madam Cynthia Cardui, Lord Black Hairstreak, Silas Brimstone, Jasper Chalkhill, Nymphalis Antiopa and Cleopatra Antiopa (an amalgamation of a species of Brimstone butterfly and the Antiopa species).

 - We only ever see one member of the Tern family in A Brother's Price, Captain Raven Tern, but it's mentioned that she has or had a sister named Hawk.
 Sisters of this family seem to function as Hypercompetent Sidekicks to princesses they are assigned to, helping them as they learn to govern.

-- Heralds in Fiona Patton's Branion medieval fantasy series have bird-themed names, possibly referring to their swift bearing of messages.
+- Heralds in Fiona Patton's Tales of the Branion Realm medieval fantasy series have bird-themed names, possibly referring to their swift bearing of messages.
 Names include Ploverian, Wrenassandra, Ptarmiganna, Robinarden, Ospreyan, and Eagleynne.

 - In Casino Royale by Ian Fleming, Felix Leiter is described as having feline slanted eyes.